sandersn/sandersn.github.io/reviews-wave-9.md

 # Reviews Wave 9
+I certainly played a lot of long, janky games in this wave.
+Can't recommend any of them for a general audience, though.
 Recommended: Half-Life 2, especially in VR.
 Streets of Rogue.
-Might and Magic **7** if you want to put some work into getting a game to work.
+Might and Magic **7** (not 8) if you want to put some work into getting a game running.
 Fallout New Vegas if you want to put **a lot** of work into getting a game to work.
 Maybe Bethesda will remake Fallout 3 so modders can make a modern New Vegas.

 ## Half-Life 2 VR
 Half-Life 2 is amazing in VR.
 I've played a decent number of VR (con)versions at this point, and they re-weight and alter the emphasis of the game -- locations become awe-inspiring, or too-obviously sparse.
 Mechanics become harder, or nearly trivial.
 Half-Life 2 changes the least of any I've played.
-The main difference is that aiming feels harder and more exciting, but the aiming in VR has such a higher precision that it's actually about the same.
-Manhacks are *much* easier and satisfying to take out with swings of the crowbar.
+The main difference is that aiming feels harder and more exciting, but the aiming in VR has such a higher precision that the difficulty is actually about the same&mdash;although manhacks are *much* easier and more satisfying to take out with swings of the crowbar.

-Tip: All weapons can be held with two hands to improve their stability, but it's essential with rapid-fire.
+Tip: All weapons can be held with two hands to improve their stability, and it's essential with rapid-fire.
 I didn't figure that one out till Episode 1, and it made me want to replay the whole thing from scratch.
 Again.

 ## Might and Magic 8
 Might and Magic 8 is a tweak of the formula that Might and Magic 7 got right.
 It's an attempt to be interesting but none of the changes really improve things.